altocodenl/tagaway/readme.md

 ### Todo alpha remaining

-- Check errors are sent from client with full body.
-- z-index of dropdown.
-- fix position & look of video playback icon

 - Pics
    - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
    - Mobile: mousedown for opening picture?
    - * Load pictures on scroll.
    - UI team changes:
+      - Fix position & look of video playback icon.
+      - Fix z-index of dropdown.
       - Fix moving pic grid when going from/to selecting/unselecting.
       - Add button for adding new tag, as alternate path to pressing "enter".
       - When clicking on no man's land, unselect? **Discuss**